FairwindsOps/insights-docs/docs/configure/cli/automation-rules.md

 ## Testing Automation Rules
 Before pushing Automation Rules to Insights, you can use the CLI to check if the results will work as expected:
-For the testing we need a rule file and action item file.
-Optionally we can provide an expected output file to compare:
+For the testing, you will need to create a rule file and action item file.
+You also have the option to create an expected output file to compare to the actual result:

 Rule file example, default file name is ./rule.js:
 ```js